 When owning individual securities, we recommend that you consider a diversiﬁed portfolio of domestic large-cap and mid-cap stocks.
-For the more volatile international, emerging-market and small-cap stocks, we favor a mutual fund to help manage risk.
-Although diversiﬁcation cannot guarantee a proﬁt or prevent a loss, it can help smooth performance over time.
+To invest in the potentially more volatile asset classes including international, emerging-market and small-cap equities, we favor a diversified investment such as a mutual fund or ETF to help manage risk.
+Remember, while diversification cannot guarantee a profit or prevent a loss, it can help smooth out performance over time.

 Sector allocation: Once you’ve diversiﬁed by asset class, we recommend going deeper with diversiﬁcation across the major market sectors and then industry subsectors.
 This is because economic cycles and market shocks can aﬀect industries very diﬀerently.